 1. Let’s go shopping at Ben Thanh Market.

 Time needed: 30 minutes-1 hour

 Ben Thanh Market (Chợ Bến Thành in Vietnamese) is the go-to place to visit when you’re in Ho Chi Minh City.
-As one of the largest markets in the city, you’ll either love or feel overwhelmed by the ambiance.
+Built in 1870, it’s currently one of the largest markets in the city.
+You’ll either love or feel overwhelmed by the ambiance.

-With over 1,000 vendors, there are rows and rows of local goods, produce, ceramics, clothing, shoes, and other souvenir items to purchase.
+With over 1,000 vendors, there are rows and rows of local goods, ceramics, clothing, shoes, tropical fruits, and other souvenir items to purchase.
 You’re bound to find something here if you’re looking for souvenirs.

 Why are we visiting Ben Thanh Market first thing in the morning?
 There is a superstition that if you’re the first customer of the day, then it’s good luck.
 You may get a huge discount!
 We love finding good deals or hearing the word, “sale.”